Introduction

 Uploading your archetype to your local maven proxy

-folder and click the button "Upload Artifact(s)", after this, the archetype should be available for all the user that have access the the proxy.
+maven-archetype for Packaging.
+Upload the archetype jar generated in the target folder and click the button "Upload Artifact(s)", after this, the archetype should be available for all the user that have access the the proxy.

 Multi-module projects